Anna Kontula: Early life and career

+Political career

 In 2004, Kontula was elected in the municipal elections to the Tampere City Council.
-In 2008, she was elected again, and on both the 2008 and the 2012 elections, Kontula had the second-largest number of votes of any Left Alliance candidate.

-Kontula was first elected to the Finnish Parliament in 2011, representing the Pirkanmaa constituency from the Left Alliance.
-She is a member of the Committee for the Future and the Employment and Equality Committee, having previously served on the Constitutional Law Committee and the Employment and Equality Committee.
+In 2008, she was elected again, On both the 2008 and the 2012 elections, Kontula had the second-largest number of votes of any Left Alliance candidate.
+Kontula was first elected to the Finnish Parliament on 20 April 2011, representing the Pirkanmaa constituency from the Left Alliance.
+She became a member of the Committee for the Future and the Employment and Equality Committee, and previously served on the Constitutional Law Committee and the Employment and Equality Committee.

-On Monday 13 January 2020, She was arrested along with other members of an international group of human rights activists near the Gaza Strip in Israel for trying to pass through a border fence.
+In 2019, Kontula declared herself the only communist in the Finnish Parliament and predicted that the capitalist economic system would collapse.
+On 13 January 2020, Kontula was arrested along with other members of an international group of human rights activists near the Gaza Strip in Israel for trying to pass through a border fence.
 She said the group's aim was to bring attention to the humanitarian crisis in Gaza by crossing the border between Israel and Gaza.
-Taneli Hämäläinen, Kontula's Parliamentary Assistant, said on the next day that Kontula had been released after more than ten hours in custody and that the Israeli authorities had tried to press her to sign a statement that acknowledged the charges against her, such as obstructing the investigation and jeopardizing public safety.
-However, she refused to sign the document.
+Taneli Hämäläinen, Kontula's parliamentary assistant, said on the next day that Kontula had been released after more than ten hours in custody and that the Israeli authorities had tried to press her to sign a statement that acknowledged the charges against her, such as obstructing the investigation and jeopardizing public safety; however, she refused to sign the document.
+In April 2023, Kontula announced that she would not run for re-election.
+Having opposed Finland's NATO membership, she also said it would have been better "if we had not applied", arguing that Finland's membership process showed the fragility of NATO's unanimity.
+Between 4 and 6 September 2024, she became a member of the Presidential Council, member of the Administrative Committee, member and chairman of the Future Committee, member of Yleisradio Oy's Supervisory Board, and member of the Forum for International Affairs.

+Personal life

+Kontula enjoys cooking, caring for turtles, dancing, and children's culture.